Biden inspects busy port of entry along US-Mexico border

 Migrants and asylum-seekers fleeing violence and persecution have increasingly found that protections in the United States are available primarily to those with money or the savvy to find someone to vouch for them financially.

-Jose Natera, a Venezuelan migrant in El Paso who hopes to seek asylum in Canada, said he has no prospects for finding a U.S. sponsor and that he’s now reluctant to seek asylum in the U.S. because he’s afraid of being sent to Mexico.
+He was among a group of about 30 migrants who gathered for prayers Sunday morning outside the Sacred Heart Catholic Church where many of the newcomers have been camping.

-Mexico “is a terrible country where there is crime, corruption, cartels and even the police persecute you,” he said.
-“They say that people who think about entering illegally won’t have a chance, but at the same time I don’t have a sponsor. … I came to this country to work.
-I didn’t come here to play.”
+“We have suffered a lot since entering the jungle of the Darien Gap and passing through Mexico.
+It has all been a battle, battle, battle,” said Castillo.
+“I know that we are here illegally, but please give us a chance.”

 The numbers of migrants crossing the U.S.-Mexico border has risen dramatically during Biden’s first two years in office.
 There were more than 2.38 million stops during the year that ended Sept.
 30, the first time the number topped 2 million.
-The administration has struggled to clamp down on crossings, reluctant to take hard-line measures that would resemble those of the Trump administration.
+The administration has struggled to clamp down on crossings, reluctant to take hard-line measures that would resemble those of former President Donald Trump’s administration.

 The policy changes announced this past week are Biden’s biggest move yet to contain illegal border crossings and will turn away tens of thousands of migrants arriving at the border.
 At the same time, 30,000 migrants per month from Cuba, Nicaragua, Haiti and Venezuela will get the chance to come to the U.S. legally as long as they travel by plane, get a sponsor and pass background checks.